AnushkaKundu/MNIST-Handwritten-number-recognition/README.md

 7. Press 'c' to clear the canvas and draw a new digit.
 8. Press Esc to exit the GUI.

-Note: Make sure you have a webcam connected to your system, as the script uses OpenCV for GUI functionality.

 ## License

 This project is licensed under the [MIT License](LICENSE).